marcusstenbeck/lottie-types/README.md

 You can find me on Twitter: https://twitter.com/marcusstenbeck

-Many thanks to @bodymovin and @mattbas!
+Many thanks to @bodymovin and @mbasaglia!
 Your work has helped me figure things out!

 ### Lottie File Format Resources